The Summer Berry Company offers year-round supply of British strawberries

-The shift from the typical April to October season to continuous production was possible thanks to investment in a produce heat and electricity energy solution for 16 hectares of TSBC’s glasshouse site in Chichester, it said.
+The shift from the typical April to October season to continuous production had been made possible thanks to investment in a produce heat and electricity energy solution for 16 hectares of TSBC’s glasshouse site in Chichester, it said.

 TSBC partnered with Ebtech Energy Systems to develop a green energy solution.